haleycatpawz/cd0428-landing-page/README.md

-# Landing Page Catwalk Couture Project
+# Landing Page Project | Catwalk Couture Landing Page

 ## About the project